Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-In case the KBplan does not contain any element (line $21$ and below), the Dialogue Manager algorithm checks if the client sentence contains keywords encoded in the Ontology in a corresponding Data Property.
-To match a topic, at least two keywords associated with that topic should be detected in the sentence pronounced by the user, using wildcards to enable more versatility in keyword matching.
-As for intent matching, a more sophisticated mechanism for sentence matching might be adopted, merging syntax matching and data-driven example-based approaches \cite{mrkvsic2017}.
+In case the \textit{KBplan} does not contain any element (lines $21$ to $39$ in \ref{algorithm1}), the Dialogue Manager algorithm checks if the \textit{client sentence} contains keywords encoded in the Ontology in a corresponding Data Property.
+To match a topic, at least two keywords associated with that topic should be detected in the \textit{client sentence} pronounced by the user (one of which can be a wildcard for more versatility in keyword matching).
 The use of multiple keywords allows the system to differentiate between semantically close topics (i.e., \texttt{Green Tea} rather than the more general concept of \texttt{Tea}).

-\begin{itemize} \item If the user sentence contains the two keywords corresponding to at least a topic in the Ontology (line $23$), the algorithm chooses one among the matching topics (randomly or based on their likeliness) to proceed with the dialogue.
-Specifically, every time the conversation topic changes, the system starts talking about the new topic by randomly picking a sentence of a given type (line $25$).
-The client state is updated and returned along with the chosen sentence (lines $26$ and $27$). \item Otherwise: \begin{itemize} \item If there are no more relevant questions to be asked or assertion to be made about the current conversation topic (line $29$), the next topic is chosen either by exploring the DT along its branches (i.e., favouring semantically close topics, if any) or choosing a completely different topic close to the root of the DT.
-As in the previous case, the system will start talking about the new topic by randomly picking a sentence of a given type (line $31$).
-The client state and a dialogue sentence are returned (lines $32$ and $33$). \item If there are still relevant questions to be asked or assertions to be made about the current conversation topic (line $34$), the system stays on that topic.
-While in the same topic, a new sentence is randomly chosen at each iteration among a portfolio of different types of sentences (e.g., yes/no question, open question, assertion, etc.).
-The client state and a dialogue sentence are returned (lines $36$ and $37$). \end{itemize} \end{itemize}
+If the \textit{client sentence} contains the two keywords corresponding to at least a topic in the Ontology (line $23$), the algorithm jumps to one of the matching topics to proceed with the dialogue (matching topics are randomly chosen based on their likeliness, i.e., how much the topic matches the user's cultural and personal preferences).
+Specifically, every time the conversation topic changes, the system starts talking about the new topic by picking a sentence of the first type according to the ordering (line $25$), e.g., a yes/no question.
+The \textit{dialogue state} is updated and returned along with the chosen \textit{dialogue sentence} (lines $26$ and $27$).

+Otherwise, if no keywords are detected, the current topic is further explored as follows: \begin{itemize} \item If the topic has been completely explored, i.e., all sentence types associated with that topic have been considered in the ordering (line $29$), the next topic is chosen either by exploring the DT along its branches (i.e., favoring semantically close topics, if any) or choosing a completely different topic close to the root of the DT (line $31$).
+The \textit{dialogue state} and a \textit{dialogue sentence} are returned (lines $32$ and $33$). \item If the topic has not been completely explored, i.e., there are still sentence types associated with that topic to be considered in the ordering (line $34$), the system stays on that topic.
+While in the same topic, a random sentence of the required type is chosen following the ordering at each iteration.
+The \textit{dialogue state} and a \textit{dialogue sentence} are returned (lines $36$ and $37$). \end{itemize}